$915,000 LI home features church ceiling

 $915,000 Bayport home features church ceiling

-Ac Bayport home features a dining room ceiling from a church rectory.
+A Bayport home features a dining room ceiling that came from a church rectory.
 It is on the market for $915,000.

 The four-bedroom, three-bathroom Colonial was built in 1877.
 The dining room ceiling and panels are made of hand-carved mahogany, originally from the rectory of a church built in the 1700s on the North Shore.

-When the church was torn down in the 1890s, they were taken apart and rebuilt in the dining room, says listing agent Barbara Leogrande of Douglas Elliman Real Estate.
+When the church was torn down in the 1890s, the ceiling and panels were taken apart and rebuilt in the dining room, says listing agent Barbara Leogrande of Douglas Elliman Real Estate.

 The 1-acre property includes an original caretaker’s quarters that is now a garage with a large loft.